CodeMango75/Regular-Expressions---Theory/README.md

-# Class of August 20, 2023
+# Regular Expressions

 ## Regular Expressions (RegEx)
-1. A Regular Expression or RE or Regex is a specifies a set of strings that matches it.
+1. A Regular Expression or RE or Regex is a sequence of characters that matches the character sequence with search pattern.
 2. Functions in the module let us check if the specified string matches given RE.
 3. Regex can contain both Special Characters and Ordinary Characters.
 Most Ordinary Characters like `A` or `a` or `0` are simplest Regular Expressions.
 4. Regular Expressions in Python are powerful tool for complex strings and text data.
 5. RegEx are always imported through **re** module.
-Regular Expressions are even though complex but makes easy to format strings rather we use For Loops, Parsing etc.
+Regular Expressions are even though complex but makes easy to search characters in strings rather using long codes of FOR, PARSE etc
 6. Syntax of Regular Expressions is as follows:
 ```commandline
 re.findall(pattern, string, flag)